This browser isn't supported, please upgrade your browser to the latest version.

 Over the past 12 years, Theatre Calgary has engaged in national and international collaborations with companies such as Soulpepper, the Shaw Festival, the National Arts Centre, and American Conservatory Theater, under the artistic leadership of former Artistic Director Dennis Garnhum (2005-2016).
 At the same time, Theatre Calgary’s FUSE Enbridge New Play Development Program has led directly to the world premieres of several new Canadian works on the Max Bell stage.
 The company also deepened its commitment to Calgary’s theatre community, presenting an annual co-production in One Yellow Rabbit’s High Performance Rodeo and producing Shakespeare by the Bow, Calgary’s outdoor summer theatre festival starring emerging artists.
 Under the stewardship of Tom McCabe from 1997 to 2014, Theatre Calgary became a model of strong fiscal management in the Canadian arts sector, which continues to this day.

 In September 2016, Shari Wattling was named Interim Artistic Director, following Dennis Garnhum's departure.
 On March 13, 2017, Stafford Arima was announced Theatre Calgary's new Artistic Director, and on April 3, 2017, he officially joined the theatre.
 The Canadian-born Arima arrived at Theatre Calgary following a successful career in New York, where he most notably directed the musical Allegiance on Broadway.
-In June 2018, Theatre Calgary announced the hiring of new Executive Director Jon Jackson to work in partnership with Arima.
+In November, 2020, Theatre Calgary welcomed Maya Choldin as the new Executive Director.
+Originally from Alberta, Maya came to Theatre Calgary from Pig iron Theatre in Philadelphia, PA.

 On July 1st, 1968, MAC 14 became Theatre Calgary, the city’s first fully professional theatre company.
 Christopher Newton was appointed Theatre Calgary’s first artistic director.